wp-plugins/leenkme/readme.txt

 Yes, there is not a GUI interface for this yet, but if your URL shortener has a basic REST API then you can use the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 1.3.6 =
+* Fixed exclusion bug for Facebook and Friendfeed
+* Added links to Settings pages in more obvious location on General Settings page.
+* Renamed "leenk.me" suboption to "leenk.me Settings"
+* Update for multi-author publishing

 = 1.3.5 =
 * Fixed bug caused by new versom of jQuery in WP 3.2 when testing Facebook and Friendfeed
 * Added efficiency updates for blogs with large userbase